Anchorsify/Anchorsify.github.io/_projects/Genjutsu.md

 - Seal Speed: 20

 Effects: Using this technique costs 2 Willpower if it succeeds.
 It has a +X bonus to your Genjutsu roll, up to a maximum of +5.
 If used successfully, whoever its victim was is left trapped in some manner of hallucination.
 The target is essentially removed from combat for this technique's duration.
 Unfortunately, this technique is particularly fragile.
 If the target senses danger (such as from an incoming jutsu, or planting explosives around them) it'll break in time for them to try to avoid it.
 It lasts for a maximum of 1 minute per 1 point you beat their genjutsu roll by.

+#### --( Shunou Kaimetsu - Brain Destruction )--
+This jutsu convinces the victim that they've been grievously injured.
+Although it causes no actual physical harm, it convinces their mind and all their senses that they've suffered some manner of severe damage.

+- Chakra: 26
+- Range: 30
+- Speed: 14
+- Seal Speed: 12

+Effects: This inflicts a temporary wound on the victim.
+It's by default Minor, raised to Major if you beat their genjutsu roll by 5 or more, and Severe if you beat their roll by 10 or more.
+They interpret this technique as whatever sort of attack or jutsu would be appropriate to cause the injury they believe they're suffering from.
+They suffer all normal effects of this injury (and good luck trying to convince them it's all in their head), aside from HP loss or unconsciousness.
+It lasts until the genjutsu is broken.
+You choose the damage type and wound location.
+If the target has the ability to instantly heal the wound (e.g. Kaguya's Skeletal Realignment bone modification) or block it from ever manifesting in the first place (e.g. Henzaki's Organ Mobility), they can do so normally, and the wound is 'healed' or ignored as is normal, though it does not reveal to them that it is a fake wound and still costs the same costs as normal.
+Medical jutsu that temporarily heal a wound would do the same, but could be dispelled once it is realized it's not a true wound.

+Additionally, while any stamina or CE penalties (e.g. Minor Blunt Abdomen wound Winded) and failed fatigue levels (e.g. any wound that causes Suffocation, in the event that the victim fails one of the Stamina checks caused by Suffocation) caused by the wound remain, any instant fatigue (e.g. Severe Piercing Abdomen wound Cavitation) from wounds would disappear when this jutsu ends.
+This means their fatigue level would be reduced by the amount it had been increased by due to the wound when this jutsu ends; the Stamina and Chakra Exhaustion penalties that were purged by advancing a fatigue level do not return, but any acquired since then remain.
+Finally, wounds caused by Brain Destruction cannot knock the victim unconscious, whether due to fatigue or as a result of the specific wound.
+The target can go over their normal fatigue level limit in this manner if it is necessary to maintain consciousness, following the normal bonuses and penalties caused by fatigue levels, only falling unconscious when their real fatigue level without the Brain Destruction wound is sufficient to do so.
+This inability to knock the victim unconscious does not inherently allow the target to realize they are under a genjutsu.
+Brain Destruction wounds do not break other genjutsu (as is normal), however, Brain Destruction wounds will break if they are wounded from another source, and will break themselves from repeated applications: If you use Brain Destruction on someone who already has a wound from Brain Destruction (whether they have 'healed' it or not), the old wound goes away and is replaced by the new wound when affected by this technique again, which applies both from the same source, and from separate ones (multiple people can't each apply this technique to one person).

 ## B-Rank
 #### --( Nemurihane - Sleep Feather )--